bharathrajgit/IDE-Not-Working/README.md

-# IDE-Not-Working Server npx not stating working
+# IDE-Not-Working Server npx not stating.

 In this project, let's build a **Super Over League** by applying the concepts we have learned till now.